 The cravings, which can stay for more than a month, are so intense that you will benefit from therapy to help deal with them.

 Are There Any Medicines That Can Help You Get off Crystal Meth?

 Although some medicines can help with specific withdrawal symptoms, such as Prozac, which may help with feelings of depression, there is no medical substitute for meth.
 The recommended treatment is complete cessation, but with support and help for the withdrawal symptoms and cravings.

 How to Get Help for Crystal Meth Addiction

 The hardest step towards your recovery is asking for help.
-Only when you do this can you start your journey towards being free of crystal meth addiction.
+Only when you do this can you start your journey toward being free of crystal meth addiction?